dicarval/42-philosophers/README.md

 ## Features ✨

-1. **Thread or Process-Based Simulation:** The project can be implemented using either threads or processes, with appropriate synchronization.
+1. **Thread Simulation:** The project can be implemented using either threads, with appropriate synchronization.
 2. **Precise Timing:** The execution must handle precise timing, ensuring philosophers eat and sleep for specified durations.
 3. **Logging Events:** The program should print actions in real-time, such as a philosopher picking up a fork, eating, thinking, or dying.
 4. **Parameterization:** The simulation should accept parameters such as: